Director Brett Ratner accused of harassment as Hollywood scandal grows

 Ratner, 48, is one of Hollywood’s most successful directors and producers whose films include “X-Men: The Last Stand” and “Horrible Bosses.”

-Singer and Ratner’s representatives did not return requests for comment on Wednesday.
+His production company has a co-financing agreement with movie studio Warner Bros (TWX.N>.
+Ratner said in a statement emailed to Reuters by his legal team on Wednesday that he would step away from all projects with the studio.

+“In light of the allegations being made, I am choosing to personally step away from all Warner Bros-related activities.
+I don’t want to have any possible negative impact to the studio until these personal issues are resolved,” he said in the statement.

-Movie studio Warner Bros.
-(TWX.N>, with whom Ratner’s production company has a co-financing pact, said on Wednesday it was “aware of the allegations in the LA Times and are reviewing that situation,” spokesman Jack Horner said.
+Warner Bros spokesman Jack Horner said in an email to Reuters on Wednesday, “We are aware of the allegations in the LA Times and are reviewing the situation.”

+Ratner is also working with Playboy Enterprises to direct a film about the late founder Hugh Hefner, and the company said in a statement it was “deeply troubled” by the allegations against him.
+The statement added that Playboy was putting all projects with Ratner’s company on hold to “review the situation further.”

+Singer told the Los Angeles Times that over two decades no woman had ever made a claim against Ratner for sexual misconduct or sexual harassment and none had requested or received any financial settlement from the director.

 The women alleged that Ratner had either masturbated in front of them, described sex acts, or made unwanted sexual advances in incidents dating back to the early 1990s on movie sets, private homes, or at industry events.